-- 3.3.28 The screening identifies possible effects on European sites based on: - the anticipated operation of each option and predicted hydrological zone of influence; - the anticipated scope of any construction or enabling works required for each option; - the European site interest features and their sensitivities; and - the exposure of the site or features to the likely effects of the option (i.e. presence of reasonable impact pathways, taking into account species mobility and the likelihood of functional habitats being affected38). - 3.3.29 The screening therefore identifies: - those European sites where significant effects are considered likely as the result of an option; - those European sites where significant effects are considered uncertain as the result of an option; - those European sites where significant effects were considered unlikely (alone) as the result of an option (but where in combination effects might still be possible); and - those options that will have no effects on any European sites due to their nature or location (and hence no possibility of 'in combination' effects). - 3.3.30 The 'low-bar' principle is used for the screening of the preferred options39; in general, unless the possibility of significant effects can be simply and self-evidently excluded then an 'appropriate assessment' is completed (rather than a more detailed 'secondary screening' or similar).
-This applies to the options alone and in combination (i.e. unless it is evident that there will be 'no effects' from any options the possibility of 'in combination' effects is not excluded and these are taken forward to 'appropriate assessment').
-This approach simplifies the overall assessment and ensures procedural clarity. - 3.3.31 The 'low bar' approach is consistent with the 'People Over Wind'40 case law, which requires that mitigation not be considered at screening.
-Historically, HRAs of plans typically assumed that established best-practice avoidance and mitigation measures (see Appendix C) would be employed at the project level to safeguard environmental receptors, including European site interest features, and accounted for this at the screening stage.
-However, it is arguable that an assumption such as this, albeit in relation to a lower-tier project that would itself be subject to HRA, might constitute an 'avoidance measure' that the WRMP is effectively relying on to ensure that significant effects do not occur. - 3.3.32 In this instance, therefore, mitigation measures (including the established best-practice avoidance and mitigation measures noted in Appendix C) are not taken into account at screening, but are instead introduced at the 'appropriate assessment' stage (if required).
+- 3.3.28 The screening identifies possible effects on European sites based on: - the anticipated operation of each option and predicted hydrological zone of influence; - the anticipated scope of any construction or enabling works required for each option; - the European site interest features and their sensitivities; and - the exposure of the site or features to the likely effects of the option (i.e. presence of reasonable impact pathways, taking into account species mobility and the likelihood of functional habitats being affected39). - 3.3.29 The screening therefore identifies: - those European sites where significant effects are considered likely as the result of an option; - those European sites where significant effects are considered uncertain as the result of an option; - those European sites where significant effects were considered unlikely (alone) as the result of an option (but where in combination effects might still be possible); and - those options that will have no effects on any European sites due to their nature or location (and hence no possibility of 'in combination' effects). - 3.3.30 The 'low-bar' principle is used for the screening of the preferred options40; in general, unless the possibility of significant effects can be simply and self-evidently excluded then an 'appropriate assessment' is completed (rather than a more detailed 'secondary screening' or similar).
+This applies to the options alone and in combination (i.e. unless it is evident that there will be 'no effects' from any options the possibility of 'in combination'

-38 With regard to functional habitat, it should be noted that field investigations would not be undertaken for a plan-level assessment except in very exceptional circumstances, and so specific areas of 'functional habitat' may not be identifiable for assessment at the plan level unless explicitly noted in the site documentation.
+39 With regard to functional habitat, it should be noted that field investigations would not be undertaken for a plan-level assessment except in very exceptional circumstances, and so specific areas of 'functional habitat' may not be identifiable for assessment at the plan level unless explicitly noted in the site documentation.

-39 The low-bar nature of the screening test is characterised in case-law (C-258/11 - Sweetman and Others) as 'should we bother to check?' - i.e. is a closer examination of possible effects required (i.e. appropriate assessment) or can effects self-evidently be excluded as nil or entirely nugatory?
+40 The low-bar nature of the screening test is characterised in case-law (C-258/11 - Sweetman and Others) as 'should we bother to check?' - i.e. is a closer examination of possible effects required (i.e. appropriate assessment) or can effects self-evidently be excluded as nil or entirely nugatory?